-PENNSYLVANIA

-Created by Legislation

-Statute(s) and/or 71 P.S. §§ 1691.1 through 1691.9

-regulation(s)

-Effective date January 22, 2013

-Drugs or Methadone

-substances of focus

-Team members The Pennsylvania Methadone Death and Incident Review Team is composed of the following people or their designee: (1) the Secretary of Drug and Alcohol Programs; (2) the Director of the Bureau of Drug and Alcohol Programs; (3) a representative from a narcotic treatment program; (4) a representative from a licensed drug and alcohol treatment program that is not defined as a narcotic treatment program; (5) a representative from law enforcement recommended by a statewide association representing members of law enforcement; (6) a representative from the medical community recommended by a statewide association representing physicians; (7) a district attorney recommended by a statewide association representing district attorneys; (8) a coroner or medical examiner recommended by a statewide association representing county coroners and medical examiners; (9) a member of the public; and (10) a patient or family advocate.

-Duties, tasks, and objectives The team is tasked with reviewing each death where methadone was either the primary or secondary cause of death and determining what role methadone played in each of those deaths.
+PENNSYLVANIA United States Food and Drug Administration for the treatment of opioid use disorder played in each of those deaths.
 Additionally, the team communicates concerns to regulators and helps to facilitate communication between health care and the legal system about health and public safety issues.
-Moreover, the team develops best practices to prevent future methadone-related deaths.

-Access to information When necessary, the team may review and inspect the following information: (1) coroner's reports or postmortem examination records; (2) death certificates and birth certificates; (3) law enforcement records and interviews with law enforcement officials; (4) medical records from hospitals, other health care providers, and narcotic treatment programs; (5) information and reports made available by the county children and youth agency; (6) information made available by firefighters or emergency services personnel; (7) reports and records made available by the court; (8) EMS records; (9) traffic fatality reports; (10) narcotic treatment program incident reports; (11) narcotic treatment program licensure surveys from the program licensure division; and (12) any other records necessary to conduct the review.
+Moreover, the team develops best practices to prevent future medication-related deaths and medication-related incidents.
+Access to information When necessary, the team may review and inspect the following information: (1) coroner's reports or postmortem examination records; (2) death certificates and birth certificates; (3) law enforcement records and interviews with law enforcement officials; (4) medical records from hospitals, other health care providers, and narcotic treatment programs; (5) information and reports made available by the county children and youth agency; (6) information made available by firefighters or emergency services personnel; (7) reports and records made available by the court; (8) EMS records; (9) traffic fatality reports; (10) opioid-assisted treatment program incident reports; (11) opioid-assisted treatment program licensure surveys from the program licensure division; and (12) any other records necessary to conduct the review.

-RHODE ISLAND Created by Legislation Statute(s) and/or Gen.Laws 1956, § 23-4-3 regulation(s) Effective date June 28, 2018 Drugs or Not specified substances of focus Team members Rhode Island's multidisciplinary team review of drug-related overdose deaths may include, as determined by the Director of the Department of Health, the following individuals: (1) a representative from the Department of Health; (2) a representative from the Office of the Attorney General; (3) a representative from the Rhode Island state police; (4) a representative from the Department of Corrections; (5) a representative from the Department of Behavioral Healthcare, Developmental Disabilities and Hospitals; (6) a representative from the Rhode Island Police Chiefs Association; (7) a representative from the Hospital Association of Rhode Island; (8) an emergency department physician; (9) a primary care physician; (10) an substance use disorder medicine/treatment provider; (11) a mental health clinician; (12) a toxicologist; (13) a recovery coach or other representative of the recovery community; (14) and others as may be determined by the Director of the Department of Health.
+RHODE ISLAND Created by Legislation Statute(s) and/or Gen.Laws 1956, § 23-4-3 regulation(s) Effective date June 28, 2018 Drugs or Not specified. substances of focus Team members Rhode Island's multidisciplinary team review of drug-related overdose deaths may include, as determined by the Director of the Department of Health, the following individuals: (1) a representative from the Department of Health; (2) a representative from the Office of the Attorney General; (3) a representative from the Rhode Island state police; (4) a representative from the Department of Corrections; (5) a representative from the Department of Behavioral Healthcare, Developmental Disabilities and Hospitals; (6) a representative from the Rhode Island Police Chiefs Association; (7) a representative from the Hospital Association of Rhode Island; (8) an emergency department physician; (9) a primary care physician; (10) an substance use disorder medicine/treatment provider; (11) a mental health clinician; (12) a toxicologist; (13) a recovery coach or other representative of the recovery community; (14) and others as may be determined by the Director of the Department of Health.
 Duties, tasks, and The Team is tasked with the goal of reducing the prevalence of objectives overdose deaths by examining emerging trends in overdoses, identifying potential demographic, geographic, and structural points for prevention, and other factors.
-Each year the Team is to report a summary of its activities, as well as its findings, progress towards reaching its goals, and recommendations for any needed changes in A coord to legislation or otherwise.
+Each year the Team is to report a summary of its activities, as well as its findings, progress towards reaching its goals, and recommendations for any needed changes in legislation or otherwise.
 Access to Details about what records and information the team can request or information access is not addressed by the statute.